alyssapineda/feature-copilot/ui/sidebar.md

 Here are some example queries you can try with Features Copilot:

-- What city has the largest amount of failed banks?
+# newly launched banks? top performing insurance companies/assets , best performing banks
+- Identify the highest and lowest credit scores
 - Analyse treasury securities data to assess interest rate sensitivity
-- Identify the highest and lowest credit scores
 - Compare revenue numbers from for 2022 for different airline companies
-- Count the total number of customers
 - Measure Chipotle's store count growth over time